pschaus/LINFO1121/source/part6/ex1.rst

 Exercise 6.1.10
 """""""""""""""

-Explain why DijkstraSP does not support arcs with negative weight?
+Explain why Dijkstra's algorithm (``DijkstraSP``) does not support edges with negative weights.
-Would the result be wrong or would the complexity no longer be guaranteed?
+Would the computed distances be incorrect, or would the time complexity guarantee no longer hold?
-Show an example of input that illustrates the problem.
+Provide an example graph illustrating the problem.

 .. answer::